Albertkeiv/Lighthouse/README.md

 This repository currently provides a minimal prototype with the following features:

 - Data model for profiles and tunnels.
+Each tunnel includes a `domain` field specifying the remote domain to redirect and uses the profile's `ip_address` for the local listener.
 - Loading and saving profiles from the user's configuration directory (e.g.
   `~/.config/lighthouse/profiles.json`) or the current working directory if no user configuration directory can be determined.